semenovi/aero-widget/README.md

 - **RSS feed** — configurable RSS source (default: Habr), refreshed on a configurable interval; click a headline to open it in the browser
 - **Acrylic / Aero blur** — uses the undocumented `SetWindowCompositionAttribute` API with DWM fallback, so it works across Windows 10 and 11; rounded corners via DWM
 - **Resizable window** — drag any edge or corner to resize, in addition to dragging the internal panel dividers
-- **Configurable column layout** — number of columns and panel assignment per column are fully configurable in `config.json`; vertical and horizontal dividers appear automatically and are draggable
+- **Configurable column layout** — number of columns and panel assignment per column are fully configurable in `config.json`; vertical and horizontal dividers appear automatically and are draggable; divider visibility can be toggled off per axis/column
 - **Persistent layout** — window position, size, and divider positions are saved to `config.json` next to the executable
 - **Configurable font scale** — set `font_scale` in `config.json` to scale all text
 - **CPU temperature sources** — automatically tries HWiNFO64 shared memory, then OpenHardwareMonitor WMI, then LibreHardwareMonitor WMI, then MSAcpi thermal zone, then PDH; no manual configuration needed